ResilienceAnalytics/ResilienceAnalytics.github.io/Matrix.md

 nav_exclude: false
 nav_order: 4
 ---

+"Is no one inspired by our present picture of the universe?
+This value of science remains unsung by singers, you are reduced to hearing not a song or poem, but an evening lecture about it.
+This is not yet a scientific age."

+Richard Feynmann

 ## Matrix of characteristics

 In the silent depths of existence, humanity stands, a living tableau, a complex assembly of lines and contours that draw the borders of an interior landscape both mysterious and evident.
 Indeed, it is a matrix of characteristics, a collection of vectors bearing within them intangible attributes, qualities invisible to the naked eye, yet as real as the heartbeat of consciousness.